hsemple/QGIS_Tutorials/source/terrain_mapping.rst

-**Accessing the Point Cloud Tool to Convert LAS Files to LAS Files**
+**Accessing the Point Cloud Tool to Convert LAZ Files to LAS Files**

 When downloading Lidar data, frequently the data appears in LAZ format, which is a compressed format.
 To use the data in QGIS, it should be in LAS format.
 To convert from LAZ to LAS format, follow the steps.